 Ceng Sagnic is coordinator of the Kurdish Studies Program and co-editor of Turkeyscope: Insights on Turkish Affairs at the Tel Aviv-based Moshe Dayan Center for Middle Eastern and African Studies (MDC).
 His research areas include the current militant trends in Iraq, Syria, Turkey and Yemen; and Kurdish nationalist movements across the Middle East.
 He is a member of the Islamic State (IS) and Iraq Forum; and the Forum on Kurdish Society, History and Politics at the MDC.
 Sagnic is a regular commentator for major regional and international media outlets.
 He speaks two dialects of Kurdish, Turkish, English, Arabic and Persian.
 He completed his B.A. in Iraqi Kurdistan, holds an M.A. degree from Ben- Gurion University of the Negev in Israel.
 Sagnic is currently writing his PhD dissertation on the emergence of modern Kurdish nationalist movements in Iran at Tel Aviv University.

-Hay Eytan Cohen Yanarocak (Phd) is a researcher at the Moshe Dayan Center (MDC) and a doctoral candidate in Tel-Aviv University’s School of History.
+Dr. Hay Eytan Cohen Yanarocak (Phd) is a researcher at the Moshe Dayan Center (MDC).
 He is the co-editor of Turkeyscope Insights on Turkish Affairs and serves as the Turkey analyst of MDC’s social media watch bulletin “Bee Hive”.
 In May 2015, he was awarded the Dan David Prize Scholarship in the category of “Past: Retrieving the past, historians and their sources.”